ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-overview.md

 ### HCX Network Extension Virtual Appliance (HCX-NE)
 {: #hcx-archi-overview-comp-hcx-ne}

 The HCX Network Extension service provides a low-touch operation for high performance (4 - 6 Gbps) Layer 2 Extension from environments that use a vSphere Distributed Switch, or NSX Networking.
-HCX Network Extension allows you to keep the same IP and MAC addresses during VM migrations.
-HCX Network Extension with Mobility Optimized Networking eliminates tromboning between migrated VMs on different extended segments, and VMs on native NSX-T networks at the destination
+With HCX Network Extension, you can keep the same IP and MAC addresses during VM migrations.
+HCX Network Extension with Mobility Optimized Networking eliminates tromboning between migrated VMs on different extended segments, and VMs on native NSX-T™ networks at the destination

 ## Deployment architecture
 {: #hcx-archi-overview-connect}

 The deployment architecture consists of the HCX components within the {{site.data.keyword.cloud_notm}} and with client on-premises.
 In this design, the architecture specifies a hub-and-spoke model that exists between the source environment and the {{site.data.keyword.cloud_notm}}.
 The source estate serves as the hub with connections to different {{site.data.keyword.cloud_notm}} environments as shown in the following figure.
-In this model, the site peering is established over Public Internet.
+In this model, site peering is established over the Internet.

 ![HCX with single source over Public Network](../../images/hcx-public.svg "HCX with single source over Public Network"){: caption="Figure 1.
 HCX with single source over Public Network" caption-side="bottom"}